 Her expertise encompasses all aspects of fungal diseases working within the University Hospital of South Manchester and also the National Aspergillosis Centre.
 Jenny launched the LIFE-worldwide.org website in 2012 & GAFFI.org in 2013.
 She continues her role as Editor in Chief and lead writer for both resources as they continue to develop.

 LIFE is led by Professor David Denning who has been caring for patients with fungal infection for over 25 years.
-He leads the National Aspergillosis Centre, UK (the first national clinical centre devoted to any fungal disease) and manages a clinical and laboratory research team.
+He leads the National Aspergillosis Centre, UK and manages a clinical and laboratory research team.

 He founded the Aspergillus Website (the encyclopaedic on-line resource), F2G Ltd (now developing a novel antifungal agent) and Myconostica Ltd (which pioneered commercial development of molecular testing for fungi) and is the Scientific Director of the Fungal Infection Trust, a UK charitable foundation.